 Here are some rules for manipulating rank-2 intervals and figuring out the new interval names:

-Now, here's the algorithm for figuring out the name for an arbitrary interval x, represented in (A1, d2) coordinates with some random numbers like (11, 8):
+Now, here's the algorithm for figuring out the name for an arbitrary interval {x}, represented in (A1, d2) coordinates with some random numbers like (11, 8):

-That's it.
 Now you can figure out the name for the interval with coordinates (60, 38) or any other random noise.
 Reversing this procedure to find coordinates given a name is a task of comparable complexity and nearly identical steps.
 I'll post some python code soon in case you don't want to do it by hand.

 First, suppose you have interval coordinates (a, b) expressed in the Pythagorean (P5, P8) basis.
-To convert to the (A1, d2) basis, first find the old basis vectors in the new basis:
+Maybe you don't know the interval name - you just want to convert to (A1, d2) coordinates because that will help you figure out the name.

 P5 = (7, 4)